Do I need a will if I am single and have no children?

 The bottom line: Yes.
 Without a will, Tennessee law decides who gets your dog, your car, and everything else you leave behind.

-If you die without a will, the state of Tennessee, using the law of intestacy, will determine who inherits your property.
+When you die without a will, the state of Tennessee, using the law of intestacy, will determine who inherits your property.
 If you have no spouse or children, your property will be divided equally between your parents.
 If your parents die before you, then your property passes to your brothers and sisters.

 The law of intestacy will not benefit your fiancée, friend, long-time partner, church, or anyone that is not legally related to you.
 If you want your property to pass to someone other than what the law provides, then you need a will.